In this article, we are going to show you the mistakes that you should not make to ensure a successful onboarding of new employees.

-An integration process deemed unfinished or incomplete by new employees strongly impacts their commitment and productivity within the company.
+An onboarding process that is deemed incomplete by new employees has a significant impact on their commitment and productivity within the company.
 However, there is no onboarding formula that works 100% for all companies.
-In fact, each company is different and each employee is different.
-Yet, we notice that the same mistakes are made during the integration of new employees.
-However, these mistakes are easy to avoid.
+In fact, every company is different and every employee is different.
+But we notice that the same mistakes occur very often when onboarding new employees.
+Yet, these are mistakes that are easy to avoid.

-In this article, we will show the mistakes not to be made to welcome a new comer and ensure a successful integration.
+In this article, we will show you the mistakes that you should not make to welcome a newcomer in your company and ensure a successful onboarding.

 Mistakes not to make when bringing in new employees

-When we consider that one in five employees leave their job within 45 days of being hired and that more than 50% who have followed a comprehensive and well-structured onboarding program stay for more than three years, it’s no surprise that more and more companies are taking their onboarding process into account.
-In fact, it has become essential to create a structured onboarding program that can retain employees over the long run.
+When you consider that one in five employees leave their jobs within 45 days of being hired, and that more than 50%of employees who have completed a comprehensive and well-structured onboarding program stay for more than 3 years, it is no surprise that more and more companies are taking their onboarding process into account.
+In fact, it has become essential to create a structured onboarding program that can retain new employees over the long term.

-It should be noted that the successful integration of a new employee represents a major challenge for both the manager and the company.
-Indeed, it is important to know that the more successful the integration phase is, the more the employee will be committed to his work and the more he will develop a sense of belonging to the team.
+It should be noted that the successful onboarding of a new employee represents a major challenge for both the manager and the company.
+Indeed, the more successful the onboarding phase, the more committed the employee will be to his work and the more he will develop a sense of belonging to his team.

 1. Considering the first day as an ordinary day

-The first day of a new employee represents an essential step and the beginning of life within the company.
-Therefore, it should be memorable and marked by different highlights such as:
+The first day of a new employee is an essential step and the beginning of life within the company.
+Therefore, it is important that it should be memorable and marked by highlights such as:

-- A representation of services and work environment
+- A presentation of services and work environment

 - A team lunch

-- An explanation of the first task and support for the handling
+- An explanation of the first task and accompaniment for the takeover

 - An informal exchange over a drink